 INANE is a volunteer-only group.
 The annual conference is hosted by a member who volunteers to organize the conference for a selected city in a selected year.
 The hosts who have volunteered for future conference are shown in the right sidebar on most pages of the web site.

 The internet resources are managed by members who volunteer for the Internet Resouces Workgroup.
 For details about members and their responsibilities, see the ”workgroup” page.
-The resources that are listed in our “Resources” section of the web site are identified by all INANE members.

 In 1980, Thelma Schorr, Editor of the American Journal of Nursing, along with Ellie Shrader, Mary Larkin, Leah Curtin and Gail Piscarik met over lunch and decided to form INANE.
 Thelma Schorr then organized the first meeting of the International Academy of Nursing Editors, held in the summer of 1981 at the Park Sheraton in New York City.